 Start your hike on High Falls Trail from the parking area.
 After about a half-mile, turn left on High Falls Trail Loop to reach Triple Falls first.

 Mile 1.1: See all three cascades of Triple Falls from the main trail.
 Then backtrack just a bit to the staircase that takes you down for a closer look.
 Read more about Triple Falls.

-Mile 1.3: After going down the stairs, find a wide rock plateau by Triple Falls, a great place for a snack and sitting to soak in the view and sound.
+Mile 1.3: After going down the stairs, find a wide rock plateau by the cascades, a great place for a snack and sitting to soak in the view and sound.
 Stay out of the water since currents are strong and you are at the top of the bottom cascade.

 Mile 1.9: At the top of the Triple Falls stairs, turn left and head to the High Falls Trail.

 Mile 3.0: The Covered Bridge Trail takes you to Buck Forest Road.
 Turn left and walk across the covered bridge at the top of High Falls.
 A short distance past the bridge, turn right onto Conservation Road (you'll see a sign that says "Bridal Veil Falls 1.6 miles").
 Both Buck Forest Road and Conservation Road are also great for beginner mountain biking.

 Mile 3.75: After you cross a bridge over the Lake Julia spillway, you'll see a short trail on the left that takes you to the top of the dam for this view of the lake.
 Return to the main trail and turn left to proceed to Bridal Veil.

 Mile 4.7: After walking 1.1 miles on Conservation Road, turn right onto Bridal Veil Falls Trail.
 Pass a stable on the left (with a pump for drinking water by the picnic tables).
 At the end of the trail, you'll find a wide turnaround area with a more narrow trail that leads to the base of the broad waterfall.
 Read more about Bridal Veil Falls.

 Mile 7.1: Arrive back at the Visitor Center via Bridal Veil Falls Trail, taking a left on Conservation Road and another left at the end onto Buck Forest Road.